-For science majors.
+For allied health majors.
 This one semester laboratory science course covers principles of animal cell biology, including biological chemistry, cell structure and function, human genetics, cell division, cellular respiration, and protein synthesis.
 These concepts are applied to a study of the structure and function of the major organ systems of the human body.
+This course is intended to provide a strong background for Anatomy and Physiology.
 The use of computers and Blackboard are integral aspects of the course.
 The course can be used as a prerequisite for BIO 211 or 235.
 Prerequisite: Eligibility for ENG 101.
-COL 099 or COL 100 with a "C" or better or equivalent is HIGHLY recommended.